pierrediedhiou/cybersecurity-journey/glossary.md

 replaced by AES
 - **Threads** — In Metasploit scanning, the number of simultaneous processes running during a scan.
 More threads = faster but noisier
+- **Timestomp** — A Meterpreter technique used to modify file timestamps to hide evidence of activity on a target system
 ## U
 - **UAC** — User Account Control, Windows security feature that controls administrative privileges